BorHan-U/Real-Estate-Price-Analysis-In-Germany-A-Software-Engineering-CourseWork-Project/README.md

 └── requirements.txt

 ```

-The prediction_DecisionTree.txt file will be saved in the bin directory alongside the house.py file.

 Feel free to modify the project structure and adjust the code according to your specific requirements.

 ## Requirements